 Another tribute to the Borough’s nautical past is Stonington Harbor Light, which stands at the end of Water Street, overlooking Barn Island to the east and Stonington Harbor to the west.
 Gray and weathered, the stone lighthouse and keeper’s house are now home to the Old Lighthouse Museum and the Stonington Historical Society.
 Visitors can climb the tower for great views of the Sound and the harbor, or simply peruse the exhibits of pottery, paintings, old tools, yellowing photographs and other artifacts.

-Nature-lovers seeking solitude in kayaks, skiffs and canoes will also find much to appreciate about Stonington.
+Nature-lovers seeking solitude in kayaks, skiffs, and canoes will also find much to appreciate about Stonington.
 At just over 1,000 acres, the Barn Island Wildlife Management Area (BIWMA), on the shores of Little Narragansett Bay just east of the harbor, features miles of hikable trails and meandering creeks to explore.
-It also features a large (and frequently crowded) public launch ramp with lots of parking.
-Once permitted for development as a golf course, the woods and marshes of the BIWMA are now the protected home of dozens of bird, mammal and fish species.
+Once permitted for development as a golf course, the woods and marshes of the BIWMA are now the protected home of dozens of birds, mammals, and fish.
+Also on Barn Island is a large (and frequently crowded) public launch ramp with lots of parking.